reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

          InvoiceQuarter
     ```

     > This exports the results to CSV files in your data lake and defines a table schema that can be referenced directly in serverless SQL.
 You can test this by opening a **New Query** and running `SELECT * FROM QuarterlySales`.
-The results are now easy to query from an analytics tools such as Power BI or you can download the files from the Data Lake..
+The results are now easy to query from an analytics tools such as Power BI or you can download the files from the Data Lake.

 ## Task 2 - Explore the data lake with Azure Synapse Spark